3 resolution methods for construction disputes

-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Friday, September 27, 2019.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Friday, September 27, 2019.

 There are three primary ways that you can resolve a construction dispute – mediation, arbitration or court.
 You have to determine which you want to use from the start of the project because the method is usually stipulated in the contract.
 Understanding a bit about each of these might be beneficial.